MobilePayDev/MobilePay-Online/README.md

 ```

 ### Event Listener
-The parent page can listen for posted messages by adding javascript code like this
+The parent page can listen for posted messages by adding JavaScript code like this example
-Example

 ```
 <script type=”text/javascript”>
  window.addEventListener(